100-Fish/.github/profile/README.md

-100 Fish Studios is a creative team based in Philadelphia, developing interactive software.
+BeetleBox Studios is a creative team based in Philadelphia, developing interactive software.

 <hr>